ndac-todoroki/ecto_shard_repo/README.md

 ### Non Round-Robbin databases
 You can use snowflake ids or any other uuids with `EctoShardRepo`.
-The abstract Repo module would be like:
+The abstract Repo module would be like: about

 ```elixir
 ## abstract Repo file